-He will be joining Bayern Munich in the summer but, for now, Dayot Upamecano remains at RB Leipzig.
+He will be joining Bayern Munich in a couple of months but, for now, Dayot Upamecano remains at RB Leipzig.
 Unless you buy him on FIFA 21.

-The Frenchman is still only 21 but already has an overall rating of 80, good enough to fit into most teams without completely harming the back line.
+The Frenchman is still only 21 at the start of the game but already has an overall rating of 80, good enough to fit into most teams without completely harming the back line.
 He’s okay on the ball, with 77 Short Pass and 73 Long Pass, but Upamecano’s all about the tackling (84 in Stand Tackle will make him tough to beat).
 And to wrap it all up in a nice bow, Upamecano has a potential overall rating of 90.

 Matthijs de Ligt (Juventus)

 Initial FIFA 21 overall: 85

 Potential FIFA 21 overall: 92

 Now this will only be for the select few, those who have money to burn both in transfer funds and wages, but Matthijs de Ligt will be a must for those.

 The Dutchman has a starting overall of 85 and is already one of the best centre-backs in the game with 80+ in all of his defensive and physical attributes, with the exception of his stamina.
 De Ligt is able to pass the ball, too, for those who like to play the ball around the back.
 But the biggest reason to sign De Ligt, and exactly why he costs so much, is his potential overall of 92.

 Becoming the best centre-back in the game doesn’t come cheap, as we’ve said, and Juventus want around £120m for him on top of his big wages.